rafitur2/Python-Pytest-Selenium-HTML-report-with-multiple-screenshots/README.md

-# Python Pytest HTML report with multiple screenshots
+# Python Pytest Selenium HTML report with multiple screenshots
 Create test cases by using Pytest to test webpages via selenium and generate a nice HTML report with screenshots